-These committees serve an important purpose in our union, including increasing the participation of equity-seeking activists and leaders.
-The Committees provide "safe spaces" for PSAC members from equity groups to identify, strategize and work on issues of particular concern in a local or region.
-Regional Human Rights and Regional Equity Committees also encourage the development of strong networks of equity-seeking members that cross racial, sexual, gender, ability, and class lines.
+RWCs serve an important purpose in our union including increasing the participation of women activists and leaders.
+RWCs provide "safe spaces" for PSAC women to identify, strategize and work on issues of particular concern in a local or region to women.
+RWCs also encourage the development of strong networks of women that cross racial, sexual, gender, ability and class lines.

-Membership in Committees
+Membership

-A Regional Human Rights Committee or Regional Equity Committee can be established within a geographic area serviced by a PSAC regional office.
+A Regional Women's Committee can be established within a geographic area serviced by a PSAC regional office.
 This can be a city or a wider area in which members have common interests.